-Set a name for the DHCP option profile.
+Set a name for the DHCP option profile and choose the IP Address Type.
 Click + DHCP Options Set and select a DHCP option name from the list.
 The option number is pre-configured.
 For custom options, the range is 224-254.
 Select a Data Type and enter a Value for the option.